atedstone/gnssice/README.md

 More about TRACK: http://geoweb.mit.edu/~tah/track_example/

 Access password for GLOBK/Gamit/TRACK downloads: check email / ask maintainers for access.

+You should check that the Gamit tables are sufficiently up to date for your captured GPS epochs.
+If they are not, update the GLOBK/Gamit installation following their instructions.

 Create a symlink to gamit, e.g. as follows: